ttmmghmm/temp_03425/README.md

 # For UBP

++ Please do _not_ increase the bet size, until we improve communication.
++ I do not know who Colin, the Irish guy,  is.
++ I am in London and not Dublin.
++ I did not create a subaccount.
+  + I dont even know where your account is being held.
++ I suggest buying a new ultra-cheap pc.
+Install nothing.
+  + Login to proton.
+Send me an email with a password that only I know.

+John.
+12th Nov Thurs.
+21:22.

+---
 + Edit this file manually
   + Click the 'pen' icon on the top right of this page in your _webbrowser_.
 + Type a message at the _top_ of this file with date time on it